cs220s25/Sydney-Riley-Project/README.md

 2. Create an App (https://discord.com/developers/applications)
     * Create a "New Application".
+    * Set the name of the App anything you want (e.g. WordScrambleBot).
     * Click on the "Bot" section in the menu on the left.
+    * Set the username to be the desired name you want shown on Discord.
     * Find the section named "Privileged Gateway Intents".
     * Click the toggle button next to "Message Content Intent".
     * Click "Save Changes" that appears at the bottom of the webpage.